anodynos/urequire-example/readme.md

 An example project build with [urequire](http://urequire.org), [grunt-urequire](https://github.com/aearly/grunt-urequire) & [urequire-ab-specrunner](https://github.com/anodynos/urequire-ab-specrunner).

-*For a simpler *hello world* example see [urequire-example-helloworld](http://github.com/anodynos/urequire-example-helloworld)*
+*For a simpler example see [urequire-example-helloworld](http://github.com/anodynos/urequire-example-helloworld)*

-With just 50 lines of DRY & declarative uRequire config, this example shows off the automagical :
+With just ~50 lines of DRY & declarative uRequire config, this example shows off the **automagical** :

 * transparent compilation from **coffee-script**, **coco**, **LiveScript** etc to **javascript**.